-Receivables are recorded at amortized cost, net of a credit loss allowance for doubtful accounts.
+Receivables are recorded at amortized cost, net of credit loss allowance for doubtful accounts.
 The allowance primarily relates to trade receivables from utility customers (both billed and unbilled), as well as amounts receivable from various other counterparties such as governmental agencies, municipalities, and other utilities.
-The Company recorded bad debt expense of \$54.7 million, \$61.2 million, and \$40.3 million for the years ended March 31, 2025, 2024, and 2023, respectively, within operations and maintenance expense in the accompanying statements of operations.
+The Company recorded bad debt benefit of \$0.3 million and \$0.1 million for the years ended March 31, 2025 and 2024, respectively, within operations and maintenance expense in the accompanying statements of operations.

-The activity in the allowance for doubtful accounts for the years ended March 31, 2025 and 2024 was as follows:
+The activity in the accumulated provision for uncollectible accounts for the years ended March 31, 2025 and 2024 was as follows: